MikeEjike/Web-Design-Challenge/README.md

 ## Background

 Data is more powerful when we share it with others!
-Used HTML and CSS to create a dashboard showing off the analysis done.
+Using HTML and CSS, create a dashboard showing off the analysis done.

 ![Images/landingResize.png](WebVisualizations/Images/landingResize.png)